Fernando-Ornelas/IShopUWarmStart/README.md

 zz = {S, M, L}
 yyy = {GA, CGA, WCA}

-For the development of this paper, the following uniform instances were used:
+For the development of this chapter, the following uniform instances were used:

 Short (10 products and 25 stores)
 Medium (25 products and 50 stores)